Why we need to care

 - composting and recycling more.

 The recent import restrictions on waste and recyclables introduced by China show that we cannot rely on other countries to help solve our waste problem.
+For information on what the Government has announced see the media release Plan to recharge recycling from Associate Minister for the Environment Hon Eugenie Sage.

 To tackle the problem we are working towards a circular economy approach.
 This means taking resources carefully from nature and ensuring the products we make are designed so that the resources in them can be reused indefinitely.
 Ultimately we need to design waste, pollution and greenhouse gas emissions out of the system.